TRIQS/dft_tools/doc/guide/dftdmft_selfcons.rst

   ICHARG = 5
   NELM = 1000
   NELMIN = 1000

-  IMIX=0
+Technically, VASP runs with `ICHARG=5` in a SCF mode, and adding the DMFT changes to the DFT density in each step, so that the full DFT+DMFT charge density is constructed in every step.
+This is only done in VASP because only the changes to the DFT density are read by VASP not the full DFT+DMFT density.
+Moreover, one should always start with a converged `WAVECAR` file, or make sure, that the KS states are well converged before the first projectors are created!

-Here, the flag `IMIX=0` ensures that VASP does not mix the new charge density with previous iterations.
-Technically, VASP runs with `ICHARG=5` in a NSCF mode.
-Therefore, one needs to make sure to start with a converged `WAVECAR` file!
-To understand the difference please make sure to read `ISTART flag VASP wiki <https://www.vasp.at/wiki/index.php/ISTART>`_.
-Furthermore, the flags `NELM` and `NELMIN` ensure that VASP does not terminate after the default number of iterations of 60.
+To understand the difference please make sure to read `ISTART flag VASP wiki
+<https://www.vasp.at/wiki/index.php/ISTART>`_.
+Furthermore, the flags `NELM` and
+`NELMIN` ensure that VASP does not terminate after the default number of iterations of 60.

 Other DFT codes
 ---------------